Lancaster Pennsylvania Traumatic Brain Injury Lawyer

 Common Symptoms of a Lancaster, Pennsylvania Traumatic Brain Injury:

 According to the Center for Disease Control and Prevention, traumatic brain injuries are a major cause of death and disability in the United States.
 30% of all trauma related deaths involve a head injury.
 Plus, each year falls account for 47% of all traumatic brain injury emergency room visits, hospitalizations and deaths.
 Nearly four in five traumatic brain injury emergency room visits involving adults aged 65 or older, are caused by falls.
 Being struck in the head is the second leading cause of closed head injuries according to the Center for Disease Control and Prevention.
 Amongst all age groups, motor vehicle crashes are the third leading cause of traumatic brain injuries.

 The symptoms of a traumatic brain injury can last a few days or the rest of one’s life.
 In addition, Lancaster, Pennsylvania traumatic brain injuries not only effect the victim but their families and friends as well.
+As a Second Generation Trial Lawyer, I work hard to preserve my family’s long tradition of fighting for the the underdog.
 To learn more, call me Toll-Free at 855-Joe-Legal for a Free Consultation and the No Recovery, No Fee Guarantee.
 Please don’t wait.
-Investigating and treating a traumatic brain injury or wrongful death should begin immediately.
+Investigating and treating a traumatic brain injury should begin immediately.